darpa-brass/challenge-problems/ChallengeProblems/cp_06_01_normal/description.md

 In this case a translation program is generated that allows the device to directly consume MDL messages of a set of MDL schema.

-## Broker Metadata

-In order for the broker to do its work metadata is needed.

-### Provenance

-Provenance indicates the genealogy of a data item.

-#### Creator

-The principal that created the message.

-#### Inputs

-The messages and data from which the message was derived.
-The notion of version is subsumed by the retention of the identities of the inputs.

-#### Schemas

-The inputs are presumed to conform to some schema and that schema's constraints.
-The message itself also has a schema to which it conforms.

-#### Mappings

-A declarative description describing the relationships between the schemas.
-It may be the case that there are imperative elements are present in the descriptions but these should be avoided and flagged when they occur.